April 1, 2019

 The book and Cate's story are due for release on October 23, 2010, debuting at the 18th annual St. Petersburg Times Festival of Reading, hosted by USF-St. Petersburg.
 The fun will migrate to the Pier downtown with a book release party.
 Cate will attend both events, along with Zombie Nation Publishing.
 If you’re in the area, please stop by and celebrate the book’s release and the start of the Halloween season, zombie style.

 Publication in Upcoming Anthology

-After my recent short story publication, I received more great news.
-My submission, The Black Death, has been selected for publication in an anthology, Zombie Nation: St. Pete, and just in time for the upcoming spooky, spine-chilling season.
+After her recent short story publication, Cate received more great news.
+Her submission, The Black Death, has been selected for publication in an anthology, Zombie Nation: St. Pete, and just in time for the upcoming spooky, spine-chilling season.

 August 24, 2010